 Over his career, Ott has placed dozens of life-size and monumental sculptures.
 Perhaps two of his most notable pieces are a life-size fly fisherman and Labrador retriever at Bozeman/Yellowstone International Airport and mountain man monument of Jim Bridger, at Bozeman’s Chamber of Commerce.
 In 2020, he was honored in winning the Gilbert and Marion Roller Sculpture Award at the Allied Artists of America in New York City for his blue heron monument, Queen of the Waterway.

 Growing up in Spokane, Washington, Ott’s interest in art, wildlife and outdoor adventure was kindled as a young boy.
 “As far back as I can remember dad and I were bird hunting and fishing together.
 We still hunt and fish every opportunity we have.
-Because of these great experiences, I developed a keen appreciation and fascination for wildlife and a passion for the outdoors.
+Because of these great experiences, I developed a deep appreciation and fascination for wildlife and a passion for the outdoors.
 At an early age, I began drawing and sculpting the animals and birds I observed.”

-A devoted family man, Ott, his wife, Joan, and their four children live in the Gallatin Valley near Bozeman, Montana.
+Ott, his wife Joan of 34 years, and their four children live in Bozeman, Montana.
 "I am fortunate in having a career as a wildlife sculptor and being able to support my family while living in Montana.
-It’s a wonderful place to call home and provides such great outdoor opportunities and inspiration which allows me to observe, on a daily basis, the wildlife that is so important to me.”
+"It’s a wonderful place to call home and provides such great outdoor opportunities and inspiration for my work.”